Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, we investigated the impact of ultrasound-assisted viscoplasticity and diffusion on CS particles using atomic-scale simulations.
-It has been observed that ultrasound induces viscoplasticity in CS particles as a consequence of acoustic softening.
-Acoustic softening converts the crystalline structure to an amorphous state, increasing the particle's plastic deformation and diffusivity during the CS process.
-This enhancement of plastic deformation and diffusivity can serve as a pathway for developing alloys for on-site extreme-condition applications.
-The key observations of this paper are highlighted below.
+In this paper, we investigated the role of ultrasound-assisted acoustoplasticity in cold spray (CS) particles using atomic-scale simulations.
+We demonstrated that ultrasonic perturbations induce pronounced acoustoplasticity through softening, enabling deformation mechanisms in tungsten that are otherwise inaccessible under conventional CS conditions.
+Acoustic softening facilitates a stress-assisted crystalline-to-amorphous transition accompanied by a transient temperature rise at the impact interface, leading to substantially enhanced plastic deformation during particle impact.
+This acoustoplasticity-driven response provides a viable pathway to achieve effective bonding and tailor microstructural evolution in refractory materials under extreme processing conditions.
+The key observations of this study are summarized below.

-\begin{enumerate} \item Crystalline spherical particles remain crystalline even after impact in the absence of ultrasound perturbations.
-In contrast, the particles form an amorphous structure in the presence of ultrasound perturbations, at the impact velocities ranging from $700$ \ms to $1200$ \ms.
+\begin{enumerate} \item Ultrasonic perturbations enhance maximum plastic deformation by approximately $1.5$ times across CS impact velocities ranging from $300$ \ms to $1200$ \ms, a behavior consistent with strong acoustic softening and reduced resistance to plastic flow.

-\item For larger particle sizes, grain boundaries form at the interface of the particles following the impact in non-ultrasound-assisted cases.
-However, due to the enhanced diffusivity, grain boundary formation is absent in ultrasound-assisted cases, which ensures better stability of the coating under load and thermal conditions.
+\item Ultrasonic perturbation refines grain microstructures as well as causes recrystallization due to the presence of elevated transient temperatures at the impact region, leading to the formation of fewer pores and defects compared to non-ultrasound-assisted configurations.
+The study shows grain boundary formation is observed mostly for particle diameters $>50.64\si{\angstrom}$.

-\item While ultrasound perturbation maintains the amorphous atomic arrangement of the coating overlayer, variations in ultrasound parameters primarily enhance local yielding without further modifying the RDF or the maximum flattening ratio.
-Ultrasound parameters are found not to contribute noticeably to atomic rearrangements and morphological changes apart from the enhanced local yielding observed in the increased value of mean von Mises strain with the increment of ultrasound parameters.
+\item While an increase in ultrasonic perturbation amplitude increases the plastic deformation and associated flattening ratio, an increase in ultrasound frequency affects oppositely, decreasing both plastic deformation and flattening ratio due to the limited time available for the material to respond to constant agitation.

-\item Ultrasound perturbation forms a uniform coating of amorphous structures that, upon cooling, can form recrystallized lattices rapidly.
-We found that these coatings can exhibit distinct properties and dislocation densities compared to the base substrate material, depending on the particle composition. \end{enumerate}
+\item Ultrasonic perturbation is utilized to form heterogeneous coating on $W$ substrate that can exhibit distinct properties and dislocation densities compared to the homogeneous coating on the base substrate material, depending on the particle composition. \end{enumerate}